Femchengdu/simple-node-input-validation/README.md

 ### Records are stored in a Mongodb cloud database with a mongoose ODM connector.

 ### The app includes User, Cart, Order, Product and CartItem, and OrderItem models

+### User auth state is managed using express-session and connect-mongodb-session